carbon-language/carbon-lang/lld/docs/NewLLD.rst

 The linker can be understood as the interactions between them.
 Once you understand their functions, the code of the linker should look obvious to you.

-* SymbolBody
+* Symbol

-  SymbolBody is a class to represent symbols.
+  This class represents a symbol.
   They are created for symbols in object files or archive files.
   The linker creates linker-defined symbols as well.

-  There are basically three types of SymbolBodies: Defined, Undefined, or Lazy.
+  There are basically three types of Symbols: Defined, Undefined, or Lazy.

   - Defined symbols are for all symbols that are considered as "resolved", including real defined symbols, COMDAT symbols, common symbols,